google/dagger/hilt/index.md

 ---

 Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.
+The latest Hilt release is: <a href="https://github.com/google/dagger/releases/latest">Dagger {{site.hiltVersion}}</a>

 *The goals of Hilt are:*